thomasboyt/pearl/packages/pearl/docs/tutorial.md

 ## Adding collision detection

-While Pearl includes `PolygonCollider` and `CircleCollider` components, it doesn't automatically _do_ anything with them, unlike some fancier frameworks.
+While Pearl includes several `Collider` components for various shapes, it doesn't automatically _do_ anything with them, unlike some fancier frameworks.
 This is partially so that you have control over handling and resolving collisions - since the way Pac-Man handles collisions is a heck of a lot different than how Mario would - but is also because I haven't come up with a good, magical collision API yet.
 It might get there eventually!

 For now, we'll add collision detection inside the `Player` component.
 We need to check to see if the player has collided with the enemy, and if so, set the player to dead.
 Back in our player component, we add a new field to the player, and a new placeholder function for checking collisions: